-In this case, I believe that low-cost devices make the best options.
-You can find flow meters with good accuracy, easy setup, and standardized output for smooth integration.
+Electromagnetic flow meters cost relatively little, so in most cases, they will be the best choice.
+You can find electromagnetic devices with good accuracy, easy setup, and standardized output for smooth integration.

 Human-machine interface (HMI)